Brad Woods Digital Garden

 A screenshot of the browser console showing the String Prototype object

-Native Constructors
+Native constructors

 Each native constructor has its own prototype object.
 These contain properties and methods unique to their object subtype.
 For example: String.prototype.toUpperCase.
 When the constructor form is used, the returned object's prototype property is set constructor's prototype object.
 This is how you get access to the properties and methods.